-Preliminary estimates of the catches (including purse-seine discards), in metric tons, of sharks and other large fishes in the EPO during 2010, other than those mentioned above, by large purse-seine vessels are as follows.
+Preliminary estimates of the catches (including purse-seine discards), in metric tons, of sharks and other large fishes in the EPO during 2011, other than those mentioned above, by large purse-seine vessels are shown in Table 3.
 Complete data are not available for small purse-seine, longline, and other types of vessels.